Cancelll/Cancelll.github.io/_pages/about.md

 ---

-I am a Ph.D. candidate in the <a href='https://www.swag.uwaterloo.ca/www/index.html'> SWAG lab</a> at <a href='https://cs.uwaterloo.ca/'> University of Waterloo</a>, supervised by <a href='https://cs.uwaterloo.ca/~cnsun/'>Chengnian Sun</a>.
+I am a Ph.D. candidate in the <a href='https://www.swag.uwaterloo.ca/www/index.html'> Software Analytics Group (SWAG) lab</a> at <a href='https://cs.uwaterloo.ca/'> University of Waterloo</a>, supervised by <a href='https://cs.uwaterloo.ca/~cnsun/'>Chengnian Sun</a>.
 My research interest lies in software testing and debugging.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.